Ivón Padilla-Rodríguez, PhD

 About

-Ivón Padilla-Rodríguez is a socio-legal historian of child migration and a scholar-activist.
+Ivón Padilla-Rodríguez is an assistant professor in the Department of History, specializing in the socio-legal history of child migration to the United States.
 The daughter of formerly undocumented Mexican immigrants, her research in and outside of academia is rooted in her longstanding commitments to immigrant communities.

-She is currently working on a book project that historicizes child-centered mechanisms and consequences of U.S. immigration exclusion.
-Her manuscript draws on neglected archival records scattered across the U.S. and Mexico to show how officials used law, policy, and the concept of “alienage” to distort migrant Mexican and Central American youth’s access to the rights associated with “modern” childhood.
+She is currently working on a book project, which is based on her quadruple prize-winning doctoral dissertation, that exposes the long history of child migrants’ cruel reception in the U.S., as well as the resistance and organizing by migrants, their children, and local advocates.
+Her book manuscript draws on neglected archival records scattered across the U.S. and Mexico and oral histories to show how officials used law, policy, and the concept of “alienage” to distort migrant Mexican and Central American youth’s access to the rights associated with “modern” childhood.
 In uncovering the origins of undocumented youth labor trafficking, the "school-to-deportation" pipeline, and migrant child detention in the twentieth century, her research shows how law and “alienage” nullified migrant minors’ access not just to the rights of childhood—but to childhood itself.
-But even as minors and their advocates resisted rights deprivations and benefitted from the discourse of youthful innocence, it was weaponized against them and their parents to criminalize them both.
+And even as minors and their advocates resisted rights deprivations and benefitted from the discourse of youthful innocence, it was weaponized against them and their parents to criminalize them both.
 Beyond simply describing the possibilities enabled by childhood innocence, the book will urgently warn of its perils.

 Outside of academia, her writing, research, and expertise have appeared in a variety of national media outlets.
 She has also authored policy briefs on the migration of children and women for the federal government and non-profits in the U.S. and Mexico.
-Her previous research experiences inform her work as a member of the Migration Scholar Collaborative and a co-coordinator of the Newberry Library's Seminar in Borderlands and Latino/a Studies.
+Her previous research experiences inform her work as a co-coordinator of the Newberry Library's Seminar in Borderlands and Latino/a Studies and a member of the Migration Scholar Collaborative.

 Selected Publications